mpetkov228/sign-up-form/README.md

 Project: Sign-up Form

-Here I'm creating a simple form for a fictitious service.
+Here I'm creating a simple form for a fictitious service from a design provided by The Odin Project.

 Practiced concepts:
   - HTML Forms